Cadillac's new ‘Beast’ presidential limousine for Donald Trump spied testing

 Car Tech

-There’s a new President in town, and soon he’ll have a new set of wheels to cruise around in.
+A new president was inaugurated this year, and soon he’ll have a new set of wheels to cruise around in.

 The prototype you see here isn’t for a new Cadillac flagship but rather the next presidential limousine of the United States.
 Yes, you’re looking at Donald Trump’s new Beast.